sarashamas/docs-calendar/docs/how_to_start.md

 - specify a DIV container in the *index.html* file
 - initialize component using the `eventCalendar.EventCalendar()` constructor

-The constructor takes an HTML container where the Event Calendar will be placed into and the corresponding configuration object.
+The constructor takes an ID of HTML container where Event Calendar will be placed into and an object with the corresponding configuration properties.
 See an example below:

 ~~~html {9,11-13} title="index.html"
 <!DOCTYPE html>